jochenseeber/mixml/demo/tool.md

         </list>
     }

-This works for all commands that take a string parameter.
+This works for all commands that take XML text as parameter (e.g. replace and append).

 ## Append nodes